-Remuneration of the personal representative is based on the gross aggregate value of the estate, including capital and income, and also provides for an annual care and management fee.
+The executor or the person who administers an intestate estate might be paid for acting as the personal representative.
+The amount of payment is based on the gross aggregate value of the estate, including capital and income, and might include an annual care and management fee.

-The annual care and management fee is available in the absence of remuneration provisions in the will or a death without a will.
+The annual care and management fee is available if the will is silent on payment to the executor, or if there is no will.

-If the will gives something to the personal representative as a beneficiary, then that gift may be presumed to be in lieu of remuneration, unless the will specifically says that the personal representative may be compensated by both the gift and remuneration.
+If the will gives something to the personal representative as a beneficiary, then that gift may be presumed to be in lieu of remuneration, unless the will specifically says that the personal representative may take the gift and also be paid for acting as executor.

-If the will provides for remuneration, the amount will be limited to the amount specified in the will.
+If the will specifies how much the executor should be paid, then the will governs, and the amount payable is limited to the amount specified in the will.

-If the amount is not specified in the will, s.88 of the Trustee Act sets out an upper limit for the amount of remuneration.
+If no amount is specified in the will, s.88 of the Trustee Act sets out an upper limit for how much an personal representative may be paid:

 - 5% of the gross aggregate value of the capital of the estate;